-More than 85,000 young people from 700 cities participating in more than 1,700 events – all of that within Meet and Code initiative funded by SAP company.
-As part of the EU Code Week, Meet and Code empowers young people with digital skills by supporting hundreds of coding events organized by nonprofits from more than 20 European countries.
+More than 138,000 young people from 25 countries participating in almost 3000 free of charge coding events – all of that within Meet and Code initiative funded by SAP company and implemented by TechSoup’s partners since 2017.
+Meet and Code empowers young people with digital skills by supporting hundreds of coding events organized by nonprofits.

 The majority of participants of Meet and Code events came into contact with programming for the first time in their lives.

 “I thought that coding is something difficult.
 Here I did not even notice that I’m coding.
 It’s just fun.” – said one of the event participants.

 “It’s an opportunity to launch a new direction in our everyday activity with some basic funding which helps us to take risks and try something new.” – shared organizers of “Labyrinth of programmers” event run by the Charitable Foundation “The Path” from Russia.